DPA (GDPR)

 • (b) Data transferred within system components (TLS)

-• (c) Data transferred between organisations (SFTP)
+• (c) Data transferred between organizations (SFTP)

 Access to modify data transmission protocols is limited to appropriate individuals based on job function, current employment status, and inquiry with the data importer's management team.